France-Travail/happy_vllm/docs/endpoints/generate.md

 # Generating endpoints

-There are two endpoints used to generate content.
+There are four endpoints used to generate content.
+The first two are direct copies of the endpoints provided by vLLM : `/v1/completions` and `/v1/chat/completions` and follow the Open AI contract.
+The last two `/v1/generate` and `/v1/generate_stream` are deprecated and should not be used anymore.
+We keep the relevant documentation until we delete them.

+## Open AI compatible endpoints

+For these two endpoints (`/v1/completions` and `/v1/chat/completions`) we refer you to the [vLLM documentation](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html).
+Some examples on how to use them are available in the swagger (whose adress is `127.0.0.1:5000/docs` by default)

+## Deprecated generating endpoints

 They have the same contract, the only difference is in the response.

-The `/generate` endpoint will give the whole response in one go whereas the `/generate_stream` endpoint will provide a streaming response.
+The `/v1/generate` endpoint will give the whole response in one go whereas the `/v1/generate_stream` endpoint will provide a streaming response.

-## Keywords
+### Keywords

 Here are the keywords you can send to the endpoint.
 The `prompt` keyword is the only one which is mandatory, all others are optional.